corda/corda/docs/source/deploying-a-node.rst

       nssm set corda AppStderr C:\Corda\service.log
       sc start corda

-8. Run the batch file by clicking on it or from a command prompt.
+8. Run the batch file by clicking on it or from a command prompt

-9. Run services.msc and verify that a service called corda is present and running.
+9. Run services.msc and verify that a service called corda is present and running

-10. Run "netstat -ano" and check for the ports you configured in node.conf
+10. Run ``netstat -ano`` and check for the ports you configured in node.conf

-11. You may need to open the ports on the Windows Firewall.
+11. You may need to open the ports on the Windows Firewall

 Testing your installation
 -------------------------
 You can verify Corda is running by connecting to your RPC port from another host, e.g.:

-        telnet your-hostname.example.com 10002
+        ``telnet your-hostname.example.com 10002``

 If you receive the message "Escape character is ^]", Corda is running and accessible.
 Press Ctrl-] and Ctrl-D to exit telnet.